nodejs/node/doc/api/async_hooks.md

 });
 ```

-The ID returned fom `executionAsyncId()` is related to execution timing, not
+The ID returned from `executionAsyncId()` is related to execution timing, not
 causality (which is covered by `triggerAsyncId()`).
 For example:

 ```js